Highlights of the Program

 CP Pumps Inc.

-• Examine key pumping risks in fertilizer production including degassing, containment, and temperature sensitivity
+• Identifying key pumping risks in fertilizer production, including degassing, containment, and temperature sensitivity

-• Learn how engineered pump designs and materials address safety, reliability, and process challenges
+• Learning how engineered pump designs and materials address safety, reliability, and process challenges

-• Understand how pump efficiency and uptime influence energy use, emissions, and production costs
+• Understanding how pump efficiency and uptime influence energy use, emissions, and production costs

 11:55 - 12:00